marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 `(MAC, LLA, GUA)` and `(MAC', LLA', GUA')` it holds that `MAC != MAC'`, `LLA != LLA'` and `GUA != GUA'`.

-This set of triplets is called Local Address Table (LAT).
+This set of triples is called Local Address Table (LAT).

 ## IPv4 Assignment